pkel/cpr/website/content/en/docs/methods/protocol-specification.md

 In [Nakamoto consensus]({{< protocol "nakamoto" >}}) all blocks require a proof-of-work.
 Nodes mine to append new blocks to their preferred tip of the chain.
-Miners include their id to facilitate disbursement of mining rewards.
+Miners include their ID to facilitate disbursement of mining rewards.
 {{< /code-figure >}}